Vera001-Ogu/DSA-Excel-Project/README.md

-### DSA-Excel-Project
+### project 1
-This is my first project work on excel as an analysts
+Analsis on sales record using Microsoft Excel Sheet with a clearly built Dashboad from the pivot tables.